The Watchers Ending Explained: Seeing Double

 Based on the novel of the same name by author A. M. Shine, Ishana Night Shyamalan's adaptation initially follows all the tropes of many a children's fable: a dark and mysterious forest hiding sinister secrets, a lead character harboring a traumatic past, and even an animal sidekick in her parrot Darwin, who's only able to comically repeat the phrase, "Don't die now."
 These fantasy trappings extend to the chilling cold open following an unnamed character (played by Alistair Brammer) running for his life in the woods.
 Desperate and in a frenzy to escape some unseen foe, we can only watch helplessly as he succumbs to his panic and becomes the first victim of the film, thus setting the stakes for everything to come.

-From there, Shyamalan wastes little time establishing the wayward, loner Mina (Fanning) as someone who's destined (or doomed) to find herself in that very same predicament.
+From there, Shyamalan wastes little time establishing Dakota Fanning's wayward, loner, but steely Mina as someone who's destined (or doomed) to find herself in that very same predicament.
 While working at a pet store, her boss tasks her with transporting a prized parrot across Western Ireland to an awaiting zoo.
 The little we find out about her in the early going reveals a figure who wears all sorts of different masks in her daily life.
 She'd rather lie about her name and background to sleep with attractive Irish guys at a local bar, as opposed to letting anyone get close and find out the truth about the decade-old trauma that she refuses to process.
-We catch glimpses of this childhood moment in sporadic flashbacks, focusing on her mother (Siobhan Hewlett) and twin sister Lucy (sibling actors Hannah Dargan and Emily Dargan portray young Mina and Lucy, respectively) as Mina becomes indirectly responsible for a deadly accident.
+We catch glimpses of this childhood moment in sporadic flashbacks, focusing on her mother (Siobhan Hewlett) and twin sister Lucy (sibling actors Hannah Dargan and Emily Dargan portray young Mina and Lucy, respectively) as Mina becomes indirectly responsible for a deadly accident that permanently scars her sister and claims the life of her mother.

 Who watches the Watchers?

 Here, we learn the basics of the premise.
-Every night, mysterious "Watchers" surround the Coop trapping Mina with Madeline, the jumpy Daniel (Oliver Finnegan), and distracted Ciara (Georgina Campbell) and simply ... observe them.
-The off-putting scenario puts these four characters on the level of performance art, putting on an unwilling show of their daily minutiae for an audience that they can neither see nor understand — not unlike what actors themselves do when performing in a stage play, television series, or a big-budget horror movie.
+Every night, mysterious "Watchers" surround the Coop trapping Mina with Madeline, the jumpy Daniel (Oliver Finnegan), and distracted Ciara (Georgina Campbell) and simply ... watch them.
+The off-putting scenario puts these four characters on the level of performance art, forced to put on a show of their daily minutiae for an audience that they can neither see nor understand — not unlike what actors themselves do when performing in a stage play, television series, or a big-budget horror movie.
 The parallels draw even deeper once we're shown Mina's only source of entertainment: a rickety old reality TV show from decades past that's blatantly riffing on current media, like the trashy joys of "Love Island."

 The implication, of course, turns the question back on us viewers.
 Are the vaguely menacing Watchers meant to be a stand in for us viewers, callously demanding entertainment and catharsis from our media while dehumanizing the very people who provide us with the art in the first place?
 Are we all victims of the same capitalistic pursuit, prizing profit above all else?
 Things get clearer — and weirder — from there.